 • A campaign title

-• Up to three keywords
+• Up to three creative pillars

 Step 9: Campaign Pitch — AI or Your Own